 - The same man who damaged his heart pulling a bag of rocks during the Rocky IV training montage.

-- The same man who hit the hanging meat in Rocky so frantically, he flattened out his knuckles – get him to make a fist today, and you can still see the damage!
+- The same man who hit the hanging meat in Rocky so frantically, he flattened out his knuckles.
+Get him to make a fist today, and you can still see the damage!

-After reading about how he has transformed his workout routine as he grew older, you’ll also get the chance to take on some of Sly’s craziest workouts, each from different stages of his career.
+After reading about how he has transformed his workout routines as he grew older, you’ll also get the chance to take on some of Sly’s craziest workouts, each from different stages of his career.

 The only thing they have in common is that none of them are easy.

-So prepare for a bumpy ride, as we discuss what exactly Sly puts himself through in the gym.
+So prepare for a bumpy ride, as we discuss exactly what Sly puts himself through in the gym.
 If you had respect for the man before, prepare to take it to a whole new level…

 The First Transformation